simul/simul.github.io/unity/index.md

 Select the Properties tab or the Map.
 Click a keyframe to edit its properties.
 Double-click a line to edit all the keyframes in that line.
 Click on the title text to the left to edit the properties of the whole layer (sky or clouds).

+Read more about editing Sky and Cloud properties on [The Sky Sequencer Page](http://docs.simul.co/reference/man_8_sequencer.html).

 Scripting
 ---------
 Script control of the sky is via the trueSKY object.
 While the Sequence asset represents the initial state, you can change any value in-game from script.